72squared/redpipe/docs/callbacks.rst

 Use Cases
 ---------
 Callbacks can be used for all kinds of purposes.
+In fact, the internals of *RedPipe* take advantage of the callback hook for many different purposes.

 Here are some examples:

 * Formatting the results of a redis command before returning it